 All of my products are made in the U.S.A. with mil-spec MIL-C-5040H type III requirement cord and have a minimum breaking strength of 550 pounds (that’s where the 550 comes from).
 My cord comes from the same U.S. factory that is a government contractor to supply the military, so quality is assured.

 A King Cobra Bracelet, which is a substantial bracelet, in one color is your best bet as it will contain the longest continuous length of para cord for you to wear (see photo below).
+Most 550 cord bracelets, again in on color, allow you to carry a good amount of cord in the case you need it.

 What are the uses for a Paracord Bracelet?